 Day 4: Launch your first campaign (10 minutes)

 Review your final settings.
 Confirm sending limits.
 Hit launch.
-Your campaign is now running across email and LinkedIn while you go back to client work.
+Your campaign now runs across email and LinkedIn while you go back to client work.
+For a primer on building campaigns that run autonomously, see our guide on automated lead generation.

-Day 5-7: Review responses and book calls (15 minutes per day)
+Days 5 to 7: Review responses and book calls (15 minutes per day)

-Total time invested across the entire week: approximately 85 minutes.
-After this initial setup, ongoing maintenance drops to about 15 minutes per day — just checking responses and booking calls.
+Total time across the week: about 85 minutes.
+After this setup, ongoing maintenance drops to roughly 15 minutes per day, just checking responses and booking calls.
+That is less time than you spend on a single client’s weekly reporting.

 Frequently asked questions about lead generation for marketing agencies